She had too much so with a smile you

 "That was before the lair was actually a lair," he said, frustration finally making it's way into his voice.
 "That was when it was a basement with a couple crates of magical island herbs and a computer that was older than you are!"
 Digg dropped the bag onto her chair before crossing his still surprisingly enormous arms over his chest.
 Felicity did her best not to be intimidated.
 "I know you're worried, but I'm not taking bags full of grenades home to Lyla and you're not going to hide a crate of C-4 under your bed.
 It doesn't even make sense.
 If the police come here, they'll be coming to our places too."

-"Which is why this place and everything in it going bye bye is the best option, John."
+"Which is why this place and everything in it going up in flames is the best option, John."
 Digg shook his head and then stepped away from her, but she reached out and caught his elbow.
 "We might not even have to go through with it.
 We just need the charges in place in case everything goes wrong tonight."
 She felt some of the tension in his arm easing under her fingertips.
 "Please," she said softly.
 "I'm not just doing this for Oliver and Sara.
 I'm protecting us too.
 If all of this disappears, we can walk away clean."

 "I knew the risks when I signed on.
 I don't regret what we've done.
 Do you?"